What is Neuro-Dynamic Tennis? It’s really pretty simple!

 So why has this aspect of the game gotten such little attention (aside from a few helpful suggestions for imagery or some vague talk about breathing)?
 Where is the science to back it up?
 Well, now we have the science to talk about how to achieve that mental focus and physiological balance.
 That’s what Neuro-Dynamic Tennis is; a method to teach you how to train your mind to get the feedback you need to begin to train your brain and amazingly, your heart- not the heart’s cardio fitness, but by facilitating heart coherence you create calmness and clarity ( cf. Heart Rate Variability page).

-Dr. Keith Coleman (a USPTA Pro 1 and Licensed Mental Health Clinician) has brought together the best understandings of modern neuro-science and tennis bio-mechanics to create Neuro-Dynamic Tennis!
-He was the Director of Tennis at the Ocean City Tennis Center in Ocean City, Maryland from 2004-1014..
+Dr. Keith Coleman, a certified USPTA Elite Professional and PTR Adult Professional and Certified Competitive Coach through the International Coaches Institute (Sanchez Casals Academie), is, also a Licensed Mental Health Professional, has brought together the best understandings of modern neuro-science and tennis bio-mechanics to create Neuro-Dynamic Tennis!
+He was the Director of Tennis at the Ocean City Tennis Center in Ocean City, Maryland from 2004-1015..
 He holds a doctorate in psychology and has done training in mind/body medicine at the Mind/Body Medicine Institute at Harvard Medical School and through other training opportunities.
 He is a Fellow in the American Association of Pastoral Counselors.
 He has been published in ADDvantage Magazine on the subject of brain plasticity in teaching tennis using Constraint Induced Movement Therapy.
 That article can be accessed by going to the home page of The Tennis Racket Bracket Website beneath Tracy Austin's endorsement of the Racket Bracket: